Marked nodal curves with vector fields: Introduction

 \subsection{Conventions}

 All schemes in this paper, including those in the definitions of moduli functors or fibered categories, are assumed noetherian.
-In fact, this assumption can be either purged throughout or proved unnecessary a posteriori, but both options require more technical work, which I'll skip.
+In fact, this assumption can probably be removed with more work, but we will not attempt to do so. `${\mathbb K}$' is always an algebraically closed field.
 We write ${\mathbb P}{\sh F} = \operatorname{Proj}_X \operatorname{Sym} {\sh F}$, for any coherent ${\sh O}_X$-module ${\sh F}$.
-A prestable curve is a proper flat morphism whose geometric fibers are connected curves with at worst nodal singularities, e.g. \cite[Definition 2.1]{[BM96]}.
+A prestable curve is a proper flat morphism (of schemes), whose geometric fibers are connected curves with at worst nodal singularities, e.g. \cite[Definition 2.1]{[BM96]}.
 We say that it is of genus $g$ if all geometric fibers have arithmetic genus $g$.
 If $\pi:C \to S$ is a prestable curve and $x:S \to C$ is a section, we will often abuse notation by writing $x$ instead of $x(S)$ for the scheme-theoretic image of $x$ (sections of separated morphisms are closed immersions \cite[5.4.6]{[EGAI]}).